sagemath/trac_to_gh/Issue 4834.md

 # Issue 4834: Return eigenvectors as members of a "normal" space instead of as members of an eigenspace

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4834

 Original creator: jason